githubapnic/labs/wazuh/02-add-an-agent.md

     >[!Hint] **Note**: alternatively, you can use run `netstat -nat | grep ESTABLISHED`

+11. Another way is to use the `Check agent` controls.
+Refer to the online help [https://documentation.wazuh.com/current/user-manual/reference/tools/agent-control.html](https://documentation.wazuh.com/current/user-manual/reference/tools/agent-control.html)

+    ```
+    sudo /var/ossec/bin/agent_control -l
+    ```

-11. Go to the Wazuh Dashboard, by returning to FireFox.
+12. Go to the Wazuh Dashboard, by returning to FireFox.

-12. Refresh the web page that is open in the Firefox browser.
+13. Refresh the web page that is open in the Firefox browser.
 It should show 1 Active Agent.

     UserName = `admin`

     Password = `Training1+`

-13. Explore the Wazuh Dashboard.
+14. Explore the Wazuh Dashboard.

     Go to Wazuh -> Agents (from the menu) you can see details of the agent